Melania Trump Wears Black Suit And Itchy Twitter Fingers Sprout For Critics [Opinion]

 — Alyssa Milano (@Alyssa_Milano) March 1, 2017

 Philly.com asks “what’s the big deal” with Melania’s suit?
 Philly.com writes, “So it seems some people are taking issue with the decadent, black, skirt suit first lady Melania Trump wore at her husband’s joint address to Congress on Tuesday night.”
 Their take on all the hoopla is “Why?”
-Besides the price, the problem seems to be some folks didn’t like the sequins.
+Besides the price, the problem seems to be that some folks didn’t like the sequins.

 Super low cut & black sequins?
 She looked like she thought she was going to Donald's funeral.
 A girl can dream y'allhttps://t.co/3nxJz3bvZ5